 Under its new medium-term business plan, SHIFT!
 2022, which covers the period from FY03/22 to FY03/23, the company is targeting annual operating cash flow of JPY30.0bn, a consolidated dividend payout ratio of over 40%, and new investments of JPY60.0bn over the two years, half of which (JPY30.0bn) will be for growth investments (growth investments under the previous medium-term plan were JPY16.8bn over two years).
 Having mainly engaged in petroleum product sales, Itochu Enex is beginning to “shift” to a new business framework, honing the earnings capacity of its existing businesses while seeking sustainable growth amid the transition toward a carbon-free society.
 The company will actively pursue new business areas, environmental businesses, next-generation energy, and overseas businesses.

-In FY03/21, the final year of the previous medium-term plan Moving 2020, Itochu Enex reported sales revenue of JPY739.1bn (-17.6% YoY), operating profit of JPY19.3bn (+0.5% YoY), pre-tax profit of JPY20.0bn (+0.3% YoY), and profit attributable to owners of the parent of JPY12.2bn (+0.9% YoY).
-The company achieved the 0.5% YoY increase in operating profit through astute petroleum product import/export operations in the Industrial Business Division to take advantage of crude oil price fluctuations, as well as through cuts in operating and business costs.
-Profit attributable to owners of the parent hit record-highs for the sixth consecutive year, and also exceeded the previous plan’s target of JPY11.0bn set on May 15, 2020 (revised from JPY12.5bn due to the pandemic).
+In FY03/22, Itochu Enex reported sales revenue of JPY936.3bn (+26.7% YoY), operating profit of JPY20.9bn (+8.2% YoY), pre-tax profit of JPY22.2bn (+11.0% YoY), and profit attributable to owners of the parent of JPY13.2bn (+8.4% YoY).
+While revenue saw a reactionary decline after astute petroleum product import/export operations to take advantage of crude oil price fluctuations in FY03/21, operating profit grew 8.2% YoY due to the impact of LP gas import price increases on inventory and valuation gains from making mega-solar plant a subsidiary.
+Profit attributable to owners of the parent hit a record high for the seventh consecutive year, and also exceeded the current medium-term plan target for FY03/22 of JPY12.5bn.

-Along with its release of FY03/21 results on April 30, 2021, the company also announced its new medium-term business plan, SHIFT!
-2022, covering the two-year period of FY03/22 and FY03/23.
-Under the new plan, the company is looking to generate profit attributable to owners of the parent of JPY12.5bn and an ROE of at least 9.0% in FY03/22.
-Targets for key performance indicators include annual operating cash flows of JPY30.0bn, consolidated dividend payout ratio of 40% or higher, and total capital investments of JPY60.0bn over the next two years.
+On April 28, 2022, the company announced FY2022 numerical targets for the current medium-term business plan, SHIFT!
+2022 (FY03/22 to FY03/23).
+FY03/23 targets are profit attributable to owners of the parent of JPY13.0bn and an ROE of over 9.0%.
+Targets for key performance indicators in FY03/22 and FY03/23 include annual operating cash flows of over JPY30.0bn, consolidated dividend payout ratio of 40% or higher (FY03/23 annual dividend forecast is JPY48.0 per share), and total capital investments of JPY60.0bn over the next two years.
 The new medium-term plan outlines the company’s plans and goals in terms of its business infrastructure, environment and energy-related businesses, and human resources.

 Shared Research thinks the main strengths of Itochu Enex are its;